devkarim/red-discord/README.md

 ## Story behind RED (WIP)

 RED has a story behind it.
 Interactions with RED reveal easter eggs of what RED's story really is.
 Some easter eggs have a little chance to show up when you interact with RED while some other easter eggs are always revealed.
-RED's story is inspired by my thoughts and will be improved upon the way.
+RED's story is inspired by my thoughts and will be improved on the way.

 ## Features